 Harbor and the

-subsequent unrestricted sinkings of U.S.
+subsequent unrestricted sinking of U.S.

 merchantmen in Hawaiian